auxsophia/auxsophia.github.io/_pages/philosophy/microPhilosophyReview.md

 Dr. Musso didn’t add this to the course yet, but I’m pushing him to.
 You can take the micro-philosophy you’ve built and plug that into a LLM as well.
 It shouldn’t replace your moral reasoning at all, but you immediately have a philosophical sparring partner to discuss any choices you want to make.
 This partner has read and remembered every word and will help you think through problems and give an analysis.

-With all of this said I’ll include a summary of my micro-philosophy along with [a link at the end to my website](/micro-philosophy/) where you can view the whole thing in detail if you wish.
+With all of this said I’ll include a summary of my micro-philosophy along with [a link to my website](/micro-philosophy/) where you can view the whole thing in detail if you wish.
 My philosophical views are continuing to grow, so be on the lookout for major updates!

 ## Summary